Vietnam under Chinese rule: Military resistance against China

 Keith W. Taylor has also criticized the narrative of Vietnamese resistance against China.
 Taylor states that rebels during the "thousand years of Chinese domination" were usually ambitious imperial commanders rather than "indigenous" leaders, and the period of Chinese rule was generally a time of prosperity for northern Vietnam.
-He also takes issue with the framing of "Chinese aggression" in the last thousand years, arguing that the seven instances of Chinese military conflict with Vietnam do not fit neatly into the category of "aggression".
-Early conflicts in the post-independence period between Vietnamese and Chinese dynasties such as Ngô Quyền and Southern Han or the Lê dynasty and the Song fit within already existing paradigms.
+The framing of "Chinese aggression" in the last thousand years covering seven instances of Chinese military conflict with Vietnam do not fit neatly into the category of "aggression".
+Early conflicts in the post-independence period between Vietnamese and Chinese dynasties such as Ngô Quyền and Southern Han or the Lê dynasty and the Song fit within an already existing paradigm.
 When Ngô Quyền defended himself against the Southern Han, he did just as any other ruler in China would after the breakdown of imperial order.
 In 980, when the Song attempted to conquer Đại Cồ Việt, it was doing no more than trying to restore imperial borders, the same that previous dynasties had done for centuries.
 In the 1070s, it was Đại Việt that attacked the Song.
 When the Mongol-led Yuan dynasty attacked Đại Việt, many Chinese refugees from the Song fought on the side of the Vietnamese.
 Most of the following conflicts involving China and Vietnam were in response to appeals for intervention by Vietnamese leaders.
 The Ming occupation ended not only with their withdrawal but also a civil war between the more sinicized Vietnamese population in the Red River plain and the less sinicized population in the south (Muong people), after which followed a 350 year period of peace between Vietnam and China.
 Moreover both the Qing and PRC conflicts with Vietnam were limited in scope.
 Taylor argues that Sino-Vietnamese relations were largely peaceful and that conflict between Vietnamese people was far more common than with any foreign power.